Binaal Billa Policies and Procedures

 Privacy and Information Management

+In addition, Binaal Billa is bound by strict legal professional confidentiality obligations, which apply to all legal services provided by the organisation.
 Our information‑handling practices ensure that only the details required to support and deliver our services are collected and used.

 Storage and Security of Information